Singapore has consistently abided by 'One China policy': DPM Teo

 SINGAPORE: Singapore has consistently abided by its "One China policy" and been a consistent friend and supporter of China's peaceful development, said Deputy Prime Minister Teo Chee Hean in a written interview that was published on Sunday (Feb 26).

-Singapore facilitated the landmark Wang-Koo talks in 1993 and the historic meeting between Chinese President Xi Jinping and then-Taiwan President Ma Ying-jeou in Singapore in 2015, Mr Teo pointed out.
+Commenting on the “broad and longstanding relationship” between the two countries, DPM Teo said that the two countries have worked well together to advance common interests, despite different perspectives on some issues.

+Both countries also have a common interest in building a peaceful and growing region, and “this is much greater than any occasional differences of views", he added.

-He added that each of Singapore and China's Government-to-Government projects have supported China's developmental priorities at key stages.
+He said that each of Singapore and China's Government-to-Government projects have supported China's developmental priorities at key stages.

 The Singapore Deputy Prime Minister is visiting China from Sunday to Tuesday at the invitation of Chinese Vice Premier Zhang Gaoli.
 The two leaders are co-chairs of the Joint Council for Bilateral Cooperation (JCBC) - the highest-level bilateral forum between Singapore and China, which will be held on Monday.